Frequently Asked Questions

 What is the youngest that a student may enroll at LRMS?

-Students must be 2 years, 10 months by August 15 of the enrolling year.
+Students must be 18 months old by August 15 of the enrolling year.
 Rare exceptions may apply.

 What if my child has special educational needs?